HIV AND BREASTFEEDING

-Try to keep your baby in direct skin to skin contact for as long as possible.
-Direct skin to skin contact, also known as kangaroo mother care, helps to get breastfeeding off to a good start.
-It also helps to prevent baby from losing too much weight and getting neonatal jaundice.
+Keep your baby in direct skin-to-skin contact for as long as possible.
+Skin-to-skin contact helps breastfeeding and prevents baby from losing too much weight and getting jaundiced.

 BREASTFEEDING WHILE HIV+

-Exclusive breastfeeding for the first 6 months of a child’s life, means that baby gets nothing else to eat or drink other than breastmilk.
-Anything else at all - water, tea, formula, solid food, will increase the risk of HIV transmission and other illnesses, reducing child survival.
+Exclusive breastfeeding for the first 6 months means that baby gets nothing else to eat or drink other than breastmilk.

 WHAT IS BABY IS ALSO HIV+

-If you are HIV-positive and choose not to breastfeed your baby after being counselled on infant feeding, make sure that you understand and get information on:
+If you are HIV-positive and choose not to breastfeed, make sure that you understand and get information on:

 Preparation and storage of formula to minimise risks.